daviddao/tsne-algorithm/README.md

 # tSNEJS

+This is a fork of @karpathy's tSNEJS library for npm.
+Kudos to him for this awesome library.

 tSNEJS is an implementation of t-SNE visualization algorithm in Javascript.

 t-SNE is a visualization algorithm that embeds things in 2 or 3 dimensions.
 If you have some data and you can measure their pairwise differences, t-SNE visualization can help you identify clusters in your data.
 See example below.